ChasingUX/jesse-site/source/work/fontreach.md

     <div class='cube-face cube-face-top'>#</div>
   </div>
 </div>
-<span class="Caption--faux">FontReach's css Isometric loader (using this site's colors)</span>
+<span class="Caption--faux">FontReach's CSS Isometric loader (using this site's colors)</span>

 FontReach crawls the top million websites (based on Alexa), and surfaces data about font usage across the web.
 It allows us to answer questions like, How many sites use Proxima Nova?
 What is it’s rank?
-I can now say that Proxima is ranked as the 26th most utilized webfont; over 22,000 sites in the top million, most notably Instagram, Buzzfeed, and Flickr use it.
+I can now say that Proxima is ranked as the 26th most utilized webfont; over 22,000 sites in the top million, most notably Instagram, Buzzfeed, and Flickr, use it.

 <div class="Note">
 <h4>Update</h4>
 Feb 23 - FontReach API was updated in February, 2016.
 In the three months since I launched FontReach, Proxima Nova is now ranked 25th most utilized webfont and over 31,470 sites in the top million.
 That is a 57% increase in usage over three months!
 </div>

 Having this type of data helps designers make more informed font decisions, but also allows us to follow font usage trends on the web.
-If Hoefler & Co were to release a new typeface, we can accurately track the adoption of it over the course of time.
+If Hoefler & Co were to release a new typeface, we can accurately track its adoption over the course of time.

 <a class="enlarge border" href="/assets/images/projects/fontreach/home.jpg">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/fontreach/home.jpg">